 Let us just be clear about one thing: I do not consider myself a poet.
 Personally, I think my talents (or maybe I should say passion) lies within fiction.
 However, I decided to post this poem because it helps you guys get to know me a little bit more.
 Enjoy!
 "Groundswell" Poem At twelve years… Continue reading “Groundswell”: A Poem about Me and Why I Write

 Hi!
 Calli here.
 It has been awhile.
 What with Graduation craziness I have been unable to keep up with this blog.
 To all Introvert followers, I will continue posting about this topic.
 However, it will no longer be the TOTAL focus.
 You can find those posts under the category entitled Introvertigo.
-As a creative writing (soon-to-be)… Continue reading NEW Writing/Author Focus!
+As a creative writing graduate,… Continue reading NEW Writing/Author Focus!

 This post is inspired by a "customer" success story.
 Dr. Kerisa Myers read my blog, and it affected and helped her in a real life situation.
 Talk a little bit about what you have learned about yourself/introversion a from this blog.
 "It was very interesting to read and hear about perspectives on this topic and… Continue reading Success Story: Dr Kerisa Myers-An Introvert Taking Control of an Uncomfortable Situation.